catherinemoresco/beenews/README.md

 So?
 ### What do you have planned next for beenews?
 Maybe parallax scrolling, maybe some bee particles flying aroung in the background...the sky is the limit, really.

+*Update*: parallax scrolling is now a reality.
+Thank you to everyone who has supported me throughout this effort, you're the ones that got Bee News to where it is today.
 ### Thank you for making this.
 It has enriched my life.
 You're welcome.
 That's why I do what I do.